-Your attorney may file a complaint with the DFEH and obtain an immediate right to sue notice without waiting for the administrative process first.
+Your age discrimination lawyer may file a complaint with the DFEH and obtain an immediate right to sue notice without waiting for the administrative process first.
 Talk to your California employment discrimination attorney if you have any questions about where you should file your claim.

 You can file your complaint directly with the DFEH.
 In most age discrimination cases, you have three years to contact the DFEH and file a Pre-Complaint Inquiry.
 The complaint can be filed online, by phone, or using the form from the DFEH website.
 The pre-complaint inquiry will initiate an intake interview with the DFEH and help determine whether a complaint can be accepted for investigation.

 An investigator will contact the individual within 60 days and go over the details of the inquiry.
 If the DFEH representative determines a complaint cannot be accepted, the matter will be dismissed, and the individual has the immediate right to sue their employer in court.
 If the representative accepts the pre-complaint inquiry, a complaint will be prepared for your signature and delivered to the employer, and can be dual-filed with the EEOC.